containerd/containerd/BUILDING.md

 ```

 ## Build containerd and runc
-To have complete core container runtime, you will both `containerd` and `runc`.
+To have complete core container runtime, you will need both `containerd` and `runc`.
 It is possible to build both of these via Docker container.

 You can use `go` to checkout `runc` in your `GOPATH`: